 - Connect a monopolar HF handle to a monopolar socket connector if there is a green EASY indicator and use the manual switch and footswitch to individually activate "Cut" and "Coag". - 4.
 Check the settings on the display. - 5.
 Now change to the bipolar output and connect bipolar forceps. - 6.
 Select a mode with AUTOSTART, grasp moist gauze with the forceps, and check the display. - 7.
-Change to a mode without AUTOSTART and activate the bipolar output using the foot switch.
-Pay attention to the settings and displays in the bipolar section.
+Now change to a mode without AUTOSTART and use the footswitch to activate the bipolar output.
+Check the settings and indicators in the bipolar section.